mahshid-alinejad/Project-1/README.md

 # Recommendation Engine

-## Recommendations based on Popularity to a New User

 Our data shows that Saturday are the best days to go viral and the Youtube video postings are usually go viral after 9 hrs of publishing.
 According to our analysis it also takes an average 5 days for videos to trend.
 Our data represents that top industries in Youtube channel are gaming, sports and News.
 People blogging has been one of the top brands which might help increase the sale for companies with consumer goods products such as skin care, clothing, etc.,

 Based on these datas we can recommond people who just want to start a business which product categories have the most views and if gaming for example top industry maybe selling a toy can bring a high sales by posting on Youtube as a markeing platform.
-We dived deeper into the data and we conducted a research on top categories based on higherst view counts to figure out what industries under consumer goods products will also thrive on Youtube platform as their digital marketing strategy, pet products, cars, traveling
+We dived deeper into the data and we conducted a research on top categories based on higherst view counts to figure out what industries under consumer goods products will also thrive on Youtube platform as their digital marketing strategy, pet products, cars, traveling, etc...

+YouTube tags can certainly impact the discoverability of a video, but they're just one factor among many.
+Tags help YouTube's algorithm understand what your video is about and can influence where it appears in search results and recommendations.
+However, having tags alone doesn't guarantee more views.
+The content quality, relevance, engagement metrics (like watch time, likes, comments), title, description, thumbnail, and even the overall channel authority all play crucial roles in determining a video's success.
+So while tags can help, they're just a piece of the puzzle.
+Ultimately, creating high-quality content that resonates with your target audience and optimizing various aspects of your video (including tags) can contribute to getting more views.

+Average view count for videos with tags: 2483568.8453644025 Average view count for videos with no tags: 3428577.530856502 Videos with no tags tend to get more views.

 The more engagement involves things such as leaving the comment section for example always open, also there is a strong relation between using more tags and getting more views.
 Channels with higher frequency of posting get more views as well.